The 2020 US Decennial Census is more private than you (might) think: Technical proofs and details

-This section is to count the overall privacy budget among all 8 geographical levels that corresponds to total heterogeneous composition of the DGMs, which contains independent but not identically distributed (i.n.i.d.) discrete Gaussian noise for different geographical levels.
-The technical details of all this section is postponed to Section \ref{proof:inid-overall}.
+This section is to count the overall privacy budget among all 8 geographical levels that corresponds to total heterogeneous composition of the DGMs, which contains independent but not identically distributed discrete Gaussian noise for different geographical levels. {The results presented here are used to derive the privacy profiles among the overall 8 geographical levels, specifically in Figure \ref{fig:tradeoff_epsdelta}.} The technical details of all this section is postponed to Section \ref{proof:inid-overall}.

-The allocation adopted by the bureau (the row corresponding to Bureau's) in Table \ref{table:2020 allocation}, is from the file released on 2022-08-25 \citep{privacyallocation2022}.
-To count the overall privacy budget of the Allocation 2022-08-25, we divide the the $80$-fold i.n.i.d.\ composition into $k$ groups and each group $i$ is $n_i$-fold i.i.d.\ composition with $n_i$ being given in Table \ref{table:real-allocation}.
+The allocation adopted by the bureau (the row corresponding to Bureau's) in Table \ref{table:2020 allocation}, is from the file released on 2022-08-25 \citep{privacyallocation2022}. { As we can see, the composition structure of the noise allocation in Table \ref{table:2020 allocation} aligns with our depiction in Figure \ref{fig:composition-chart}.
+Specifically, the noise within the same geographical level is i.i.d., while the noise across different geographical levels is i.n.i.d.\ As discussed in Section \ref{sec:fDP-DGM}, even in the case of 2-fold composition, the privacy profile for the i.n.i.d.\ setting is significantly more complicated than that of the i.i.d.\ case, and the result in Section \ref{sec:approx} for the i.i.d.\ case cannot be directly extended to the i.n.i.d.\ case.
+For general $n$-fold composition, we clarify the privacy profile as follows. } To count the overall privacy budget of the Allocation 2022-08-25, we divide the the $80$-fold i.n.i.d.\ composition into $k$ groups and each group $i$ is $n_i$-fold i.i.d.\ composition with $n_i$ being given in Table \ref{table:real-allocation}.
 Let $\rho = 3.65$ be the total $\rho$-zCDP budget in Privacy-loss Budget Allocation 2022-08-25 and let $a_i$ be the allocation of the budget $\rho$ in the $i$-th geographical level.
 Moreover, denote $n = 10$, for each geographical level, each query is added an i.i.d.\ $\mathcal{N}_{\ZZ}(0, \sigma_{i}^2)$ with $\sigma^2_{i} = \frac{n}{2 a_i \rho}$.
 Then, the privacy profile is

 which is further simplified to

 where the last equality follows from the fact that $\sum_{i=1}^{k} \sum_{j=1}^{n_{i}} a_i = n$.